Dental Check-Up in Dublin

+A dental check-up is when a dental professional evaluates your oral health to make sure all of your teeth and gums are healthy.
 Dentists recommend that you attend the dentist at least two times a year to keep your teeth healthy.
 These kinds of appointments are paramount to keep gum disease and infections at bay and identifying any other issues before they worsen.
+Issues such as tooth decay or tartar can be prevented by maintaining a good check-up routine with your dentist.

-why consider a dental check-up?
+Why consider a dental check-up?

 Brushing and flossing regularly will help keep your teeth clean, but that doesn’t mean your teeth are invincible!
 In our dental check-up appointments, we will identify cavities and other health problems in their earliest stages before they become more difficult to fix.